v1.0.5 macOS release iOS in App Store review AGPL-3.0

 By default, OpenBurnBar collects nothing.

 All processing happens on your device.
 No telemetry, no analytics, no crash reports — nothing is transmitted unless you explicitly opt in.
+And when you do opt into cloud, your content leaves sealed — what stays readable is labeled operational metadata, domain by domain, in a ledger you can audit.

 • No API keys read for local-only tracking.